Uzo2005/NextJs-MockTestSite/README.md

-I am not actually sure what a readme file should contain but I will try my best to explain what I have done in this project and what I still hope to do.
+I am not actually sure what this readme file should contain but I will try my best to explain what I have done in this project and what I still hope to do.

 ## Why this?
 The idea for this project came to me when I observed that EdUSAabuja members used google forms to practice for the SAT which I felt was not a very effective method.